Wil Boessen: Managerial career

 After retiring as a player, Boessen became assistant at VVV-Venlo and took temporarily charge twice during 10 seasons at the club just to be appointed by Fortuna in 2012.
 He moved to FC Oss in 2014.

 He was manager of Lampang in the Thai Division 1 League and became manager of FC Den Bosch in summer 2017.

 On 4 June 2019, he was appointed manager of Helmond Sport.
 Boessen was dismissed by Helmond Sport on 14 February 2022.

 Before the 2022–23 season, Boessen was hired by Jong PSV as an assistant coach to Adil Ramzi.

+After Ramzi left PSV, Boessen was appointed head coach of Jong PSV on 4 August 2023.